 In addition to hospital admissions, there are additional services under the Plan for which you will not receive benefits if you fail to obtain prior authorization before obtaining the service or incurring the expense.
 Your provider should call the utilization review manager at 1-800-441-2524 to start the prior authorization process for the following services.
-This list is not inclusive of all services that require prior authorization; the list is subject to additions or deletions at the discretion of the plan administrator; additional services are listed in this SPD and may change at the Plan's discretion.
+This list is not inclusive of all services that require prior authorization; the list is subject to additions or deletions at the discretion of the plan administrator.
+Please refer to the Prior Authorization Matrix in member resources on AdventistHealth.org/EmployeeHealthPlan for the most up to date information.